 1. Private Practice is a Business

-Whilst your speciality may be your personal passion, it is fundamental to understand that when it comes to selling your services, you will be exposed to the same pressures as any other business.
+Whether you’re starting a counselling private practice or a physiotherapy practice, it is fundamental to understand that when it comes to selling your services, you will be exposed to the same pressures as any other business.
 You need to have a clear idea of costs and profits, and not underestimate the time you may need to invest to be a success.
 Spending time away from clients and on administrative duties may be absolutely unavoidable in the initial stages, so understand exactly where your strengths lie, and if you need any assistance running your business.

 2. Understand Managed Care